 Through Council’s direction, we are reviewing the expected traffic pattern and volumes on Calgary’s southwest roads when the ring road opens.
 Based on those results, we will recommend any necessary changes to roads, so people can keep moving on the right roads after opening day.

 - Collect feedback from citizens and communities

 - Update Council on City’s ring road projects

 Q4 2014-Q3 2015

 - Design functional plans for 11 connections and complete traffic review

 - Provide project updates to citizens

-- Report back to citizens on project results
+- Report back to citizens on connection designs traffic review

-- Report back to Council with functional designs and recommendations from traffic study
+- Report back to Council on connection designs and any recommendations from traffic review

 - Complete design and construct 8 of 11 connections and roadway improvements before the ring road opens